VISITORS' GALLERY

 gorgeous red pearloid scratchplate and headstock fascia.
 An incredible

 looking guitar!!
-Photos courtesy of Graham Shaw, Berlin, Germany.
+Photos courtesy of Alan Patrick, Berlin, Germany.

 SOLID